askahana/DotNetDynamosV2/README.md

   This class has a StartProgram method that will be called at the very beginning when the program starts.
 In this method, switch-statment is used so that the user can choose role to log in.

-  Users go to each login method and have three login attempts.
 * Admin Login : IAdminLogin
 * Customer Login : ICustomerLogin

   There are two different login systems and they implement IAdminLogin and ICustomerLogin.
 The login method runs in a while loop, structured to control the login process, and it continues until the user inserts the correct information or exceeds three attempts.
 The user is asked to insert username and if the username is valid, the user will be asked for password.
 When both username and password are the same as one of those in Dictionary, then it returns a value which identifies each user.
 With this value, you can access each users information, including email and accounts and other relevant details.

 ### Menu and other functions
 After the user logged in succesfully, they are directed to each menu according to their role.
 As mentioned above, the value which was returned to LoginSystem allows the program to access the specific user's information.
 Essentially, the login process establishes a session for the logged-in user, allowing the system to tailor interactions and display information specific to that user.

 * CustomerManager(Menu) : ICustomerMenu
 * AdminManager(Menu) : IAdminMenu

-  These classes are to display Menus and switch-statement was used to direct to different methods.
+  These classes are to display Menus.
+Switch-statement was used to direct to different methods.
 There are 6 choices for customer and 5 choices for administrator.
 The user is then directed to the method based on their selections.

 * ShowBalance

-  This class provides functionality for displaying account information.
+  This class provides functionality for displaying account information and it has the following four methods, all of which take loggedInCustomer as parameter and read the List<Account>Accounts from Dictionary<string, Customer>customerList.

   * ShowAccount(): Displays options to the user, allowing them to choose between showing the balance of a specific account or all accounts(switch-statement).
   * ShowSpecificAccount(): Displays a list of the user's accounts, allowing them to select a specific account and showing its balance.
   * ShowAllAccounts(): Displays the balances for all accounts belonging to the logged-in customer(foreach).
   * DisplayUserAccounts(): Helper method to display a numbered list of the user's accounts(for-loop).